clockworklabs/spacetime-docs/docs/index.md

 SpacetimeDB can generate client code in a [variety of languages](#client-side-sdks).
 This code is like a library custom-designed to interface with your application.
 It provides easy-to-use interfaces for logging in and submitting requests to the server.
 It can also **automatically mirror state** from your module's database.

 You write SQL requests specifying what information a client is interested in -- for instance, the terrain and items near a player's avatar.
-SpacetimeDB's built-in ORM will generate types in your client language for every table in the database, and feed your client live updates whenever the database state changes.
+SpacetimeDB's built-in ORM will generate types in your client language for the relevant tables, and feed your client live updates whenever the database state changes.
 Don't worry about security, this is a **read-only** mirror -- the only way to change the database is to submit requests, which are validated on the server.

 ## Language Support